Improving Societal Well-Being and Opportunity

 - On-Campus Programming: Supporting HBCU faculty working to bring speakers such as entrepreneurs, educators and economists to campus to facilitate conversations for students about removing barriers and advancing opportunity.

-- Research and Polling: Partnering with Gallup to create an opportunity index that will capture real sentiments of individuals living in fragile communities and foster public dialogue.
+- Research and Polling: Partnering with Gallup to create Gallup’s TMCF/Koch Opportunity Index that will capture real sentiments of individuals living in fragile communities and foster public dialogue.

 - The State of Opportunity in America Forum: Convening annually HBCU researchers and other national thought leaders to examine research findings and develop solutions.